 WeChat, King of the Mobile-first Middle Kingdom

-WeChat is a mobile chatting application which initially had the same set of features that WhatsApp and Snapchat (very popular in the west).
+WeChat is a mobile chatting application that initially had the same set of features that WhatsApp and Snapchat (very popular in the west).
 But WeChat is as well China’s most popular social network.
 Unlike Facebook in the west, it has no website version on desktop.
-This illustrate how focus on phones and mobile devices Chinese netizens are.
+This illustrates how focused on phones and mobile devices Chinese netizens are.

-That is also arguably the reason why it has taken the place of the now-declining Weibo on the top spot of Chinese social media world.
+That is also arguably the reason why it has taken the place of the now-declining Weibo on the top spot of the Chinese social media world.
 Weibo is a twitter-like website that, while still important, is becoming less and less popular as its active users waver a little more every year.
-It wasn’t design for mobile but desktop, and didn’t evolved as fast as its competitor.
+It wasn’t designed for mobile but desktop and didn’t evolve as fast as its competitor.

 How is WeChat changing the rules of the Game?